FreddieSethi/Taxi-Fare-Predictions/README.md

 ## Intended Learning Outcomes (ILOs)

--Data Exploration and Preprocessing:
+- Data Exploration and Preprocessing:
-  Gain experience in exploring and understanding the given dataset.
+  - Gain experience in exploring and understanding the given dataset.
-  Handle missing values.
+  - Handle missing values.
-  Perform necessary preprocessing steps such as data cleaning, feature engineering, and feature selection.
+  - Perform necessary preprocessing steps such as data cleaning, feature engineering, and feature selection.
--Predictive Modeling:
+- Predictive Modeling:
-  Apply various machine learning algorithms and techniques for regression.
+  - Apply various machine learning algorithms and techniques for regression.
-  Develop a predictive model for estimating the taxi fare.
+  - Develop a predictive model for estimating the taxi fare.
-  Involve model selection, parameter tuning, and evaluation using appropriate metrics.
+  - Involve model selection, parameter tuning, and evaluation using appropriate metrics.
--Feature Importance and Interpretability:
+- Feature Importance and Interpretability:
-  Analyze the importance of different features in the predictive model.
+  - Analyze the importance of different features in the predictive model.
-  Understand their impact on the fare estimation.
+  - Understand their impact on the fare estimation.
-  Identify the key factors that influence the fare and provide interpretability to the model.
+  - Identify the key factors that influence the fare and provide interpretability to the model.
-Model Evaluation and Optimization:
+- Model Evaluation and Optimization:
-  Evaluate the performance of the developed model using appropriate evaluation metrics.
+  - Evaluate the performance of the developed model using appropriate evaluation metrics.
-  Compare the results with other submissions in the Kaggle competition.
+  - Compare the results with other submissions in the Kaggle competition.
-  Use the insights gained from the evaluation to further optimize the model and improve its accuracy.
+  - Use the insights gained from the evaluation to further optimize the model and improve its accuracy.
-Communication and Documentation:
+- Communication and Documentation:
-  Present the findings, methodology, and results of the project in a clear and concise manner using a Jupyter notebook.
+  - Present the findings, methodology, and results of the project in a clear and concise manner using a Jupyter notebook.
-  Effectively communicate the steps taken, the rationale behind decisions made, and the overall approach followed during the project.
+  - Effectively communicate the steps taken, the rationale behind decisions made, and the overall approach followed during the project.